PyxlDev/lbsaver/README.md

 # lbsaver
-A small application to automatically install beat saber mods from beatsaver on linux.
+A small application to automatically install beat saber maps from beatsaver on linux.
 Supports one-click map installation.

 ### Prerequisites
 Install rustup from https://rustup.rs